 I hope this blog post doesn’t give the impression that there is an away for all the plastic the world produces or that we can recycle everything—that is simply not true.
 (Go here for more on how recycling works.)
 These are last-ditch attempts to responsibly dispose of existing plastic, not reasons to buy more of it.

 And speaking of buying, you will want and need some reusable items as you start down the zero-waste path.
 But throwing out all of your plastic stuff to replace it with all new reusable stuff not only clogs landfills and costs a small fortune, it doesn’t address the root of our waste problem—consumerism.
 A greener version of consumerism is consumerism wearing a halo.
-Our lifestyles require drastic changes not green bandaids.
+Our governments, industries and lifestyles require drastic changes not green bandaids.